RoboRescueUMA/roborescueuma.github.io/content/en/authors/juanL/_index.md

-﻿---
+---
 translationKey: juanL
 # Display name
-title: Juan LÃ³pez Puebla
+title: Juan López Puebla

 # Full Name (for SEO)
 first_name: Juan
-last_name: _LÃ³pez
+last_name: _López

 # Is this the primary user of the site?
 superuser: false